A smooth summation of Ramanujan expansions

 {\bf Remark 5.} The $r-$series above (defined in Remark 3, $\S1$) is called the {\stampatello Irregular series}, $\IrrPdF$, {\it of $\underline{\hbox{\it argument}}$ $d\in \N$, $\underline{\hbox{\it over}}$ the prime $P\in \Primes$, $\underline{\hbox{\it relative}}$ to $F:\N \rightarrow \C$}, and the following Proof implies it converges in $\C$, when \thinspace $\WintnerT F$ exists. $\diamond$

 {\bf Proof}.
 In order to prove $(7)$, we fix $d\in \N$ and $P\in \Primes$, considering

-thanks to $(6)$; the $K-sum$, thanks to $\mu(K)$, is over the square-free $K$ and, furthermore, the condition that $K$ divides the $P-${\it primorial} (abbreviated $P\P$) amounts to $K\in (P)$ (from: $K$ square-free); in all (thanks to $\mu$ vertical limit), this $K-sum$ is FINITE AND clearly NOT DEPENDING ON $x$, giving :
+thanks to $(6)$; the $K-sum$, thanks to $\mu(K)$, is over the square-free $K$ and, furthermore, the condition that $K$ divides the $P-${\it primorial} (abbreviated $P\P$) amounts to $K\in (P)$, from: $K$ square-free; in all, thanks to the fact: $\mu$ is supported in square-free numbers, say \lq \lq {\it M\"{o}bius vertical limit}\rq \rq, this $K-$sum is FINITE AND clearly NOT DEPENDING ON $x$, giving :

 thanks to the definition of Wintner coefficients (all series converging for them, since $\exists \WintnerT F$).

 Separating the contribute of \enspace $r=1$ \enspace in the $r-$series settles $(7)$ proof.
 QED